Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 Imposters might message, email, or even call you and act like they’re someone else to scam you.
 They might act like they’re a government agent, a neighbor, or a charity.
 If they’re feeling mighty cocky, they might even act like they’re a family member!

-Some of these scams are more obvious than others.
-For example, the chances of a Nigerian prince contacting you to flee from their country is quite slim, no matter how many Nigerian contacts you have.
+Some of these identity thefts are more obvious than others.
+For example, the chances of a Nigerian prince contacting you to flee from their country are quite slim, no matter how many Nigerian contacts you have.
 Also, the idea of a government agency contacting you and wanting money is absurd and almost always a scam.
-The same goes for someone telling you that you’ve won a lottery but have to pay a small fee first for taxes or some other reason.
+The same goes for someone telling you that you’ve won the lottery but have to pay a small fee first for taxes or some other reason.

 How Can We Teach Kids About Online Scams?